epfl-lara/stainless/core/src/sphinx/verification.rst

 Pattern matching exhaustiveness
 *******************************

-Leon verifies that pattern matching is exhaustive.
-The regular Scala compiler only considers the types of expression involved in pattern matching, but Leon will consider information such as precondition to formally prove the exhaustiveness of pattern matching.
+Stainless verifies that pattern matching is exhaustive.
+The regular Scala compiler only considers the types of expression involved in pattern matching, but Stainless will consider information such as precondition to formally prove the exhaustiveness of pattern matching.